torrejonv/teranode/docs/developerSetup.md

-# 🖥 Pre-requisites and Installation
+# 🖥 Developer Setup - Pre-requisites and Installation

 This guide assists you in setting up the UBSV node project on your machine.
 The below assumes you are running a recent version of Mac OS.